SilkRose/Pony/stories/helpful-and-heartfelt/helpful-and-heartfelt.md

 *That's easy, it goes under 'L' for Love!*

-The second is: 'How to Ask out your Best Friend'.
+The second is: 'How to Ask Out Your Best Friend'.

 *Another piece of cake, 'L' for you Love your best friend.*